Quick Ontario First-Time Buyer Roadmap

 Keep your documents organized

 First-time buyers often underestimate how many files pile up throughout the process.
 HomeScope GTA can serve as a practical document hub for tracking approvals, signed agreements, inspection notes, receipts, and closing paperwork in one place instead of across scattered email threads and downloads.
+First-time buyers can also use the document organization guide to build a cleaner folder system from the start.

 - Pre-approval letters and lender requests